Contents

 Web 3.0 is a concept for a decentralized Internet based on public blockchain technology.
 To better understand the idea, we shall go back to Web 1.0 and Web 2.0.

-• Web 1.0 was the first iteration of the commercial Internet and gave the users the option to read-only.
+• Web 1.0 was the first iteration of the commercial Internet and gave users a read-only option.
+This phase represents the early days of the internet when users could access and consume content but couldn’t actively interact or contribute to it.

-• Web 2.0 allows users to both read and write on centralized platforms such as Twitter, Facebook, YouTube, and others.
+• Web 2.0 allows users to both read and write on platforms such as Twitter, Facebook, YouTube, and others.
+This brought about a significant shift in the way people interacted with the internet and content-sharing platforms became central to the Web 2.0 experience.

 Web 3.0 is an evolving concept, but has already gained the interest of many users.
 To meet the constantly changing user needs, Coinbase is investing in accessible and user-friendly experiences that make it easier to participate in decentralized finance (DeFi) and collect non-fungible tokens (NFTs).

-Coinbase Wallet applies Web 3.0 technologies.
-It is a self-custody wallet where the user is the only owner.
+Designed for interacting with decentralized applications (dapps) on the blockchain, Coinbase Wallet employs Web 3.0 technologies.
+While possessing a user-friendly UI, It provides additional security by splitting the private key between the user and Coinbase.
 It means users’ private keys are stored locally on their devices, and users have complete control over their cryptocurrency, keys, and data.
-The wallet supports over 4,000 token types and a wide range of decentralized applications.
-Through this digital product, Coinbase offers its customers the chance to study decentralized networks via phone or browser.
+The wallet supports over 4,000 token types and a wide range of decentralized apps.
+Coinbase also offers a primary balance wallet for trading cryptocurrencies on their platform and a Coinbase Wallet, which is a self-custodied wallet, giving users full control over their private keys and assets.

 AWS as Coinbase cloud solution

-Initially, the Coinbase bitcoin exchange was built in the cloud.
-Taking into account Coinbase’s ever-growing popularity and industry specifics, the team has always been committed to keeping the Coinbase technology basis secure, scalable, and ensuring availability.
+Initially, the Coinbase Bitcoin exchange was built in the cloud.
+Taking into account Coinbase’s ever-growing popularity and industry specifics, the team has always been committed to keeping the Coinbase technology basis secure and scalable, as well as ensuring its availability.
 Additionally, they needed an efficient data analytics solution to get timely insights about customers’ interactions with the products.

 In 2014, Coinbase started to evaluate various cloud technology providers to choose the one that could give them complete control over their environment instead of several different third-party hosting providers.
 Their choice was Amazon Web Services (AWS).

-AWS offers a wide range of tools and services that cover Coinbase needs, including:
+AWS offers a wide range of tools and services that cover the Coinbase platform’s needs, including:

 • AWS Identity and Access Management (IAM) to securely control access to AWS services;